- LwM2M basics

 Firmware over-the-air updates

-Please note that Object 5 is an optional object, and may be not supported by some devices.
+⚠️ Note: Object 5 is optional and may not be supported by some devices.

 To be able to run the update using Object 5, you have to make sure that Object 5 is present in the Device profile LwM2M model and set up observations of following attributes on the device, which are used by the server to get feedback from the device on the status of the update process: